-Because Judge Ross only holds court on Mondays, people who have been arrested can languish in jail for a week or longer before their initial court appearance to determine probable cause and assess conditions of release.
-Once defendants make it to court, Judge Ross asks if they admit to or deny the charges.
-Persons who admit to the charges are assessed a fine and required to pay at least a sizeable down payment.
-If the individual cannot pay, they are required to sit out their fine at a rate of $25 per day.
-Judge Ross makes no inquiry into their ability to pay, and does not inform them of their right to counsel prior to jailing them for non-payment, according to an SPLC investigation.
+Because Ross only held court on Mondays, people may have languished in jail for a week or longer before their initial court appearance to determine probable cause and assess conditions of release.
+Once defendants made it to court, the judge asked if they admitted to or denied the charges.

+People who admitted to the charges were assessed a fine and required to pay at least a sizeable down payment.
+If the individual could not pay, they were required to sit out their fine at a rate of $25 per day.
+Ross made no inquiry into their ability to pay.
+He also failed to inform them of their right to counsel before jailing them for nonpayment.

-The SPLC and the MacArthur Justice Center at the University of Mississippi School of Law have been investigating the court’s practices over the last year.
-Over the course of the investigation, the groups encountered many indigent defendants who were either threatened with jail time or spent a considerable amount of time in jail for their inability to pay court-imposed fines and costs.
+The SPLC and the MacArthur Justice Center at the University of Mississippi School of Law had investigated the court’s practices over the course of a year.
+The groups encountered many indigent defendants who were either threatened with jail time or spent a considerable time in jail for their inability to pay court-imposed fines and costs.

-The illegal practices of Judge Ross and the Corinth Municipal Court are especially problematic because the Mississippi Supreme Court recently passed new rules designed specifically to prohibit these practices.
-The Rules of Criminal Procedure set up detailed procedures for courts to follow when addressing inability to pay.
-The Corinth Municipal Court is ignoring them.
+The illegal practices were also troubling because the Mississippi Supreme Court had recently passed new rules designed to prohibit such practices.
+The Corinth Municipal Court ignored them.

-In addition to the lawsuit, attorneys for the SPLC and the MacArthur Justice Center also submitted a separate complaint regarding Judge Ross’ conduct to the Commission on Judicial Performance, as part of their legal obligation under the Mississippi Rules of Professional Conduct.
+In addition to the lawsuit, attorneys for the SPLC and the MacArthur Justice Center submitted a separate complaint regarding Ross’ conduct to the Commission on Judicial Performance – part of their legal obligation under the Mississippi Rules of Professional Conduct.
 The judicial conduct complaint is pending the commission’s review and determination.